-The purpose of the Urban Lakefront Environment designation is to protect, restore, and improve, wherever possible, the ecological functions of the freshwater environment of Lake Serene, while allowing existing single-family development and park and lake recreational uses to continue to occur along with associated docks.
+The purpose of the Urban Lakefront Shoreline Environment designation Designation is to protect, restore, and improve, wherever possible, the ecological functions of the freshwater environment of Lake Serene, while allowing existing single-family development and park and lake recreational uses to continue to occur, along with associated docks.

-Classification Criteria The Urban Lakefront Environment designation consists of both the upland single-family development and re-development, park development and associated in-water docks occurring on Lake Serene.
+The Urban Lakefront Shoreline Environment designation Designation consists of both the upland single-family development and re-development, park development, and associated in-water docks occurring on Lake Serene.

-Area Designated Lake Serene uplands 200 feet of the Ordinary High Water Mark (OHWM), and all of the freshwater of the lake encompassing Lake Serene.
+The Urban Lakefront Shoreline Environment Designation includes all of the freshwater of the lake encompassing Lake Serene, as well as the Lake Serene uplands within 200 feet of the Ordinary High Water Mark (OHWM), and all of the freshwater of the lake encompassing Lake Serene.